izzyreal/vmpc-docs/vmpc_specific.rst

 Restore default window size
 +++++++++++++++++++++++++++
 The first time you run VMPC2000XL, it determines a suitable default window size based on your display's dimensions.
-After that, you can resize VMPC2000XL's windown to any size you prefer.
+After that, you can resize VMPC2000XL's window to any size you prefer.
 The window size and position are saved when you exit VMPC2000XL, and they are restored the next time you run VMPC2000XL.

 To get the window back to its default size, click the "Restore default window size" button in the bottom-right menu.